About Horse Brain, Human Brain

 "Horse Brain, Human Brain: The Neuroscience of Horsemanship completes my trifecta of horsemanship references, which includes Tom Dorrance's True Unity and Ray Hunt's Think Harmony with Horses.
 Dr. Jones' book presents facts that are supported by real-time scientific research.
 It is written so perfectly that virtually anyone can use it as a tool to understand how horses view the world.
 It's a must for professional farriers to keep in your home office and another for your truck."

---James Wyatt Weatherford, Certified Farrier APF-1, American Farriers Journal
+--James Wyatt Weatherford, The American Farrier's Journal

 “As a person who has worked daily with horses for over 45 years, I found Horse Brain, Human Brain to be an eye-opening insight into the horse’s response to its changing environment.
 The book has improved my work with the horse by helping me try to think about the horse’s perspective, and his likely response to my pressures.”